Weekend in Bruges

 Best period to visit Bruges

 Bruges is fun to visit all year round.
-Summer can be tremendously busy due to the amount of tourists.
+Summer can be tremendously busy due to the number of tourists.
 Want to avoid the crowds?
-Then go in the spring or fall but keep in mind it can rain!
+Then go in the spring or fall, but keep in mind it can rain!

 How to get around in Bruges?